Hariharan200930/Li-Fi/README.md

  is later appended at the end and beginning of the data being transferred to identify and recover data in case of data loss

+ Receiver : Module with the help of LDR where the binary value ‘0’ is considered when the circuit around the LDR is broken i.e., the time duration when the light is not appearing over the LDR, the binary value ‘1’ is considered when the circuit around the LDR is complete i.e., the time duration when the light falls over the sensor.

+ Decoder : The decoder is a sub-module of receiver module where it receivers the raw binary data from the receiver module and converts it into its respective format with the help of KEY from the receiver side as mentioned before to decrypt the encrypted data
 <br />
 receiver side circuit:<br />
 <img src="https://github.com/Hariharan200930/Li-Fi/assets/129237134/e30624af-9a2c-4e39-8fa7-fa468af83d91" width="400" height="400" />